michaelmelquiades/portfolio/README.md

 Python files that each include a different method for understanding a dataset I used to teach people AI (from undergraduate to PhD level).
 The "models" directory contain the algorithms, and "learning_curves" contain the learning curves produced. "ml_pres_new.pdf" shows one of the presentations I have given on this, and "pulsar_tree.pdf" shows a representation of one of the trees used.

 ### LLM_projects
 Directory where projects using LLMs will go.
-So far there is a simple chatbot that using a RAG system and Llama-3.2-1B-Instruct to answer cat-related questions from a small dataset of cat facts.
+- **cat_bot**: simple chatbot that using a RAG system and Llama-3.2-1B-Instruct to answer cat-related questions from a small dataset of cat facts.
 It will keep asking you to ask it a question (it's very keen) until you type "dog" which will scare it into quitting.
-Also, "prompt_schemas.py" is a file containing a function that converts any given prompt into the best form for any LLM being used.
+- **LLM_pipeline_project**: project that will eventually be a command line LLM pipeline